The Nexus Hand has quickly become one of the most impressive bionic hands on the market, driven mainly by exceptional engineering principles.

 The Nexus has a built-in flex wrist with a range of motion of plus/minus 30 degrees of flexion/extension.
 This can operate either in a passive flex mode or can be locked into one of three positions at 0, plus 30, or minus 30 degrees.

-The system also comes with the industry-standard Electric Quick Disconnect (EQD) wrist connector.
+The system also comes with an industry-standard Electric Quick Disconnect (EQD) wrist connector.

 Lift Capacity & Grip Strength

-The Nexus offers a maximum finger load limit of 16 kilograms and a maximum hand load limit of 90 kg at the knuckles (i.e. the ability to push oneself up using a closed fist for support).
+The Nexus offers a maximum finger load limit of 16 kilograms and a maximum hand load limit of 32 kilograms when lifting objects.
+It can also support a load of 90 kg at the knuckles when pushing oneself up using a closed fist for support.

 Nexus’s grip force depends on the selected grip, ranging from 22 newtons for its Key Grip to 80 newtons for its Power Grip.
 This should be sufficient for most daily tasks.

 The Nexus Hand has several features focused on durability.

 First, the thumb and fingers have been made entirely from a combination of stainless steel and aluminum.
 Second, they all have a passive flexing capability to prevent breakage if the hand is dropped or struck from the back.